Pre-commit System

 Missing from docs/decisions/index.md

-The pre-land-review skill (.claude/skills/pre-land-review/SKILL.md) fires proactively when Claude detects intent to commit or land work.
+The pre-land-review skill (.agents/skills/pre-land-review/SKILL.md) fires proactively when Codex detects intent to commit or land work.
 Unlike AGENTS.md instructions which can be compressed away in long conversations, skills are matched against current context on every turn by their description field.
 The skill fires on keywords like “commit”, “land”, “done”, “ship it”, “wrap up”, and “let’s finish”.

 When triggered, the skill loads the full pre-land checklist fresh into context, regardless of how long the conversation has been running.